ClementeAC/Blog-Simple/README.md

 ### `npm install`

-This will install all the project dependencies.
+This will install all the Client dependencies.
 You must do this before running the Project

 ### `npm start`